sstaub/gma3-Mbed/README.md

 Here an example OSC setup
 ![GrandMA3 OSC Setup](https://github.com/sstaub/gma3-Mbed/blob/master/images/gma3_osc_setup.png?raw=true)<br>

+## TCP support
+This library also allows the use of TCP connections.

+- This is a hard and dirty implementation because of missing stable TCP connections.
+If you e.g. press a button, a socket will open, send the message and then closes the socket.
+So you will see red lines in sysmon because of socket disconnections.
+I hope I will find  a better way later.
+- You should use TCP when you want sure that the message is sended and received.
+- TCP should not use for faders and encoders, because it cause a lot of traffic.
+You should use UDP instead.
+- There is a bug in the TCP implementation of the GrandMA3 console.
+Normally you have two choices using for encoding/decoding TCP messages with OSC: SLIP (OSC spec 1.1) or Lenght (OSC spec 1.0) encoding, both doesn't work.
+Therefore you must the ```TCP``` option (no encoding) instead of ```TCP10``` (OSC 1.0) and ```TCP11``` (OSC 1.1) in setup for the class members.

 ## Mbed Studio
 The library is written and tested with the Mbed Studio IDE with Mbed OS v6.6
 ![Development on Mbed Studio](https://github.com/sstaub/gma3-Mbed/blob/master/images/gma3_development.png?raw=true)<br>